bryceconduit2/HeatPumpDualHose/README.md

 # Why?
 Single-hose units expel conditioned indoor air outside, creating a vacuum which pulls outside air back into the house through cracks and gaps.
 Dual-hose systems draw outdoor air strictly through the second hose to exhaust heat, keeping indoor air pressure balanced.

 This a low cost heating/cooling method which is completely independant of any other heating mechanism and can be installed/removed relatively quickly.
-Coupled with a source which accumulates heat naturally during sunny intervals (e.g. conservatory) then it can be a very cheap/effective method of heating in moderate conditions.
+Coupled with a source which accumulates heat naturally during sunny intervals (e.g. conservatory) then it can be a cheap/effective method of heating in moderate conditions and lower impact on the environment.
 The main drawbacks are that it is noisy and cannot heat up a room quickly due to the low power.

 From the results shown a COP (heat energy out/electric energy in) can be 2-4 depending on the source temperature.
 Whilst not as good as typical mini split system, it has a much lower cost outlay and has much easier installation/removal/repair which does not require any professional f-gas handling.